 - 25 gallon freshwater tank like this one mounted over the rear wheel well using metal plumbing strapping.
 Many people use jugs under the sink, but this takes up valuable storage space inside the main living area.
 I simply drilled three holes (fill, drain, and line to pump) and used 1/2″ fittings.
 Super easy!

 Note: I chose to fill the tank by opening the rear doors rather than cutting another hole in the van.
-It’s easy to fill with a 25′ expandable hose like this, and the fill hole is sealed with a 1.125″ “plumber test valve” that was nearly impossible to find.
-(I got mine at Winks Hardware in Portland, OR.)
+It’s easy to fill with a 25′ expandable hose like this, and the fill hole is sealed with a 1.125″ “plumber test valve.”

 - 3 GPM Shurflo pump wired to 12V power with a $7.50 switch in between.
-I’m noise sensitive, but the pump is nice and quiet.
+A smaller pump would work fine as well!

 - Gray water is currently routed to 2.5 gallon holding jug that we empty each night.
 After 2 months traveling with it, there’s no stink and it’s easy to empty anywhere.
 Do the polite thing and don’t drain your water onto the ground through a hole in the floor.